-- The most compact waffle maker we tested
+- The Cuisinart- Round Classic Waffle Maker is the most compact waffle maker we tested.

-- Almost as fast as our top pick, the Oster waffle maker
+- Almost as fast as our top pick, about a minute more per waffle.

-While the Oster and Cuisinart were the two top waffle makers among our six finalists, the other four were strong choices as well.
+While the Oster and Cuisinart were the two top waffle makers among our finalists in initial testing, there are four other strong choices as well.
 Ultimately, we went with the two that stood out during testing.
+None of these really stood out as a drop-in replacement for the Oster when it was discontinued, so we went looking for something with power to match our old pick and settled on the BELLA.
 However, if you’re looking for something different, we encourage you to read about the other four finalists (and the additional seventh non-finalist) as well.

 Hamilton Beach Belgian Waffle Maker

-The Hamilton Beach Round Waffle Maker was the closest in appearance and function to our top pick, the Oster waffle maker.
+The Hamilton Beach Round Waffle Maker was the closest in appearance and function to our former top pick, the (now-discontinued) Oster waffle maker.
 It is made from brushed stainless steel and high-quality plastics that help it fit into any kitchen.
-The Hamilton Beach also has a removable tray (similar to the Oster) that makes cleanup simple and straightforward.
+Like most flip-type waffle irons, the Hamilton Beach also has a removable tray that makes cleanup simple and straightforward.

-Where the Hamilton Beach fell short was in the time it took to cook, requiring about five minutes longer to heat and cook two waffles when compared to the Oster.
+Where the Hamilton Beach fell short was in the time it took to cook, requiring about seven minutes longer to heat and cook two waffles when compared to our top pick.